bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                   int register_chrdev(unsigned int major, const char *name, struct file_operations *fops);

-            where unsigned int major is the major number you want to request, *const char \*name* is the name of the device as it'll appear in **/proc/devices** and *struct
+            Where unsigned int major is the major number you want to request, *const char \*name* is the name of the device as it'll appear in **/proc/devices** and *struct
             file_operations \*fops* is a pointer to the file_operations